Central African Armed Forces: Military's relations with the society

 The forces assisting Bozizé in seizing the power in 2003 were not paid what they were promised and started looting, terrorising and killing ordinary citizens.
 Summary executions took place with the implicit approval of the government.
 The situation has deteriorated since early 2006, and the regular army and the presidential guard regularly execute extortion, torture, killings and other human rights violations.
 There is no possibility for the national judicial system to investigate these cases.
 At the end of 2006, there were an estimated 150,000 internally displaced people in CAR.
 During a UN mission in the northern part of the country in November 2006, the mission had a meeting with a prefect who said that he could not maintain law and order over the military and the presidential guards.
 The FACA currently conducts summary executions and burns houses.
 On the route between Kaga-Bandoro and Ouandago some 2,000 houses have been burnt, leaving an estimated 10,000 persons homeless.

 Reform of the army

 Both the Multinational Force in the Central African Republic (FOMUC) and France are assisting in the current reform of the army.
-One of the key priorities of the reform of the military is make it more ethnically diversified.
-It should also integrate Bozizé's own rebel group (mainly consisting of members of his own Gbaya tribe).
-Many of the Yakoma soldiers who left the country after the mutinies in 1996–1997 have now returned and must also be reintegrated into the army.
-At the same time, BONUCA holds seminars in topics such as the relationship between military and civil parts of society.
-2018 saw Russia send mercenaries to help train and equip the CAR military and by 2020 Russia has increased its influence in the region.
+One of the key priorities of the reform of the military is to make it more ethnically diversified.
+It also seeks to integrate Bozizé's own rebel group (mainly consisting of members of his own Gbaya tribe).
+Many of the Yakoma soldiers who left the country after the mutinies in 1996–1997 have returned and must also be reintegrated into the army.
+At the same time, BONUCA holds seminars in topics such as the relationship between the military and civil parts of society.
+2018 saw Russia send mercenaries to help train and equip the CAR military, and by 2020 Russia had increased its influence in the region.